Model for missing Shapiro steps due to bias-dependent resistance

 We can also suppress the first step for a range of rf current amplitudes (Fig. \ref{fig:Fig-1}(c)).
 Since the bias current at which the first step appears depends on $i_{rf}$, we adjust the position of the Lorentzian in $R(i_{dc})$ accordingly (see supplementary information).
 The simulations do not include rounding of steps due to finite temperature or other causes, thus suppressed steps appear sharp.

 Our approach allows us to suppress more than one odd step by adding multiple Lorentzian peaks to $R(i_{dc})$ (Fig. \ref{fig:Fig-2}(a)).
 The reduced width of steps n=1,3,5,7 and 9 creates an odd-even pattern of suppressed-enlarged steps (Fig. \ref{fig:Fig-2}(b)).
 Shapiro steps data are often presented in published works in histogram view.
 The idea is to convert the vertical axis from current bias to voltage drop across the junction.
-But since there is not a straightforward relationship between the two in the presence of steps, data are binned.
-Each narrow voltage bin counts how many data points fall in that interval of voltage.
+But since there is no straightforward relationship between the two in the presence of steps, data are binned.
+To plot the histograms, which are V vs rf power vs bin counts plots, we look at the I-V characteristic at each rf power.
+At each rf power, we divide the entire voltage range of the Shapiro steps into smaller sections i.e. voltage bins.
+We count how many data (current) points fall into each voltage bin (bin counts).
 A high count in a bin indicates a plateau in voltage.
 Plotted this way we also see an odd-even pattern of low/high bin counts for Shapiro steps in Fig. \ref{fig:Fig-2}(c).

 Similar to peaks, we can also use dips in resistance to suppress odd Shapiro steps as shown in the supplementary information.
 Our model also enables us to selectively suppress the even steps instead of the odd steps by positioning the peaks in R(I) at the even steps (see supplementary information).